Job Vile: Local politics

 Vile began his involvement in local-body politics as one of the first members of the Masterton Borough Council after the town achieved that status in 1877.
 He later served as the first chairman of the Pahiatua County Council from 1888 to 1890, and continued as a council member for a further three years.
 He was the first mayor of the borough of Pahiatua, serving two separate terms: from 1892 to 1893; and from January to November in 1895.

 A long-time temperance advocate, Vile served as "chief ruler" of the Pahiatua Rechabite Lodge.

 New Zealand Parliament

-At the 1902 general election, Vile stood as an independent for the Manawatu electorate, defeating the incumbent, John Stevens of the Liberal Party, by 1691 votes to 1515.
-During his term he criticised the government, and in particular wasteful public spending.
+At the 1902 general election, Vile stood as an independent for the Manawatu electorate, defeating the incumbent, Jack Stevens of the Liberal Party, by 1,691 votes to 1,515.
+He campaigned as an independent, but when addressing a meeting in Marton he pledged that in the event of a no-confidence motion he would vote against the Liberal Party government.
+At a later meeting in Foxton he credited the government for some of their legislation which he supported, but criticised it for its administration, particularly for the length of time it took bills to pass.
+During the term, he criticised the government, and in particular wasteful public spending.
 He again contested the seat at the 1905 election against John Stevens, who this time defeated Vile 2404 votes to 2045, a majority of 359.
 A third candidate, Oswald Gardner, standing as an independent, garnered 233 votes.
 However, Vile died suddenly from heart failure at Marton on the day of the election (6 December 1905), before the results were released.
 He was buried at Mangatainoka Pahiatua Cemetery.